TabbycatDebate/tabbycat/docs/install/docker.rst

 If using Docker Toolbox
 -----------------------

-*These instructions apply if you installed Docker, i.e., if you are using Windows 7, Windows 8 or Windows 10 Home.*
+*These instructions apply if you installed Docker Toolbox, i.e., if you are using Windows 7, Windows 8 or Windows 10 Home.*

 1. Start the **Docker Quickstart Terminal**.